Teaching and Learning Lab

 Concept Mapping

 Concept Maps are flow charts created using digital media.
-They are used to assist in brainstorming, the organization of mulitple ideas and the managment of concepts into a more visually understandable format.
+They are used to assist in brainstorming, the organization of multiple ideas and the management of concepts into a more visually understandable format.
 Using a digital format for these concept maps allows for a deeper manipulation of standard flow charts, giving the means to incorporate more information without loosing organization.

 Creating Animations